Cockapoo resource guarding, often known as “possessive aggression,” can be frightening for any dog owner.

 - The dog’s genetics

-- If the dog is adopted, they might have suffered deprivation
+- If the dog is adopted, it might have suffered deprivation

 - A medical issue causing pain or discomfort